cghiorzi/Tilt-View/README.md

-<H1>Tilt-View</H1>
+Tilt-View
+=

-The Tilt-View page is used to visualize data that is being captured by Kurt Telep's <a href="http://github.com/ktelep/tilt">Tilt</a> application.
+The Tilt-View page is used to visualize data that is being captured by [Kurt Telep's Tilt application](http://github.com/ktelep/tilt).